byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 cd /auto/fsa/nelson/220-nelsobe/Labs/Lab5/build/basys3 && symbiflow_write_bitstream -d artix7 -f top.fasm -p xc7a35tcpg236-1 -b top.bit
 Writing bitstream ...
 ```
-If it doesn't end this way then there was an error and you need to look through the output for it.
-Otherwise, there should be a .bit file in `build/basys3` which is the result of the run.
+There should be a .bit file in `build/basys3` which is the result of the run.
 You can download this to the board using the download mechanism you used in class.
 For example, if you are using Vivado to download you can just start it up, open the hardware manager, and then download the .bit file after navigating to it.
-NOTE: you will not have a Vivado project or anything else from 220 when you do this - you are simply using Vivado as the board programming tool.
+NOTE: you will not have a Vivado project or anything else from 220 when you do this - you are simply using Vivado as the board programming tool

-On the other hand, if the tool did not run successfully we are very interested in learning why.
-If you get errors and a new .bit file is not created please get with one of the Symbiflow TA's to review the outcome.
-It may be simply that you didn't create your Makefile correct or some other setup problem of yours.
-We would like have the TA's help you figure this out so we don't report problems that really aren't the fault of Symbiflow.
-If the TA can help you fix things so you get a working .bit file, great.
-If not, that is OK but let's be sure.
+### What About If It Doesn't Work?
+This whole process (compiling with Symbiflow) is not terribly difficult but there are enough steps that it is easy to get one wrong.

+If you get error messages, they might be a bit cryptic (no surprise).

+We are maintaining a [work-arounds and answers page](../WorkArounds.md) which may contain things you need to do to get the tools to run on your design.
+Go read the work-arounds page mentioned above right now.
+For example: if your design uses a clock, chances are that your `.xdc` file needs to be modified before Symbiflow will like it.

+If you still have problems, make an appointment with a Symbiflow TA and talk through what has happened.
+If the TA can help you and you get a good run with a working .bit file then great!
+Even so, in the little writeup you do (see below) we would like to know what went wrong, even if it was your mistake.
+Maybe we can fix the documentation to make it more clear.
+Or, maybe there was a real problem and you had to tinker with your design to get it to work.
+Either way we would like to know!

+NOTE: we DO NOT expect you to be making changes to your design to make it work.
+If it is legal SystemVerilog and fails in Symbiflow that is sufficient information to provide us.
+But, if the error message gives you a hint of what might be wrong and you fix it and it works, that would be great feedback for you to provide.
+Just realize that is not the expectation.

 ### A Micro-Tutorial on `make`
 The `Makefile` you edited above is part of a build system that knows about the dependencies between your source files and the final .bit file.
 Every time you change one of your source files and type `make` it realizes that the "recipe" for your .bit file needs to be re-run because one of the ingredients has changed.
 So, what happens if you run `make` and it succeeds in making a .bit file and then you want to run it from scratch again (to capture the output to a log file, for example)?
 If you type `make` again it will says that everything is up to date and the recipe doesn't need to be re-run.